leduckhai/leduckhai/README.md

 I'm currently pursuing MASc Biomedical Engineering at University of Toronto.
 Before that, I was at FH Aachen University, RWTH Aachen University, and Vietnam National University Ho Chi Minh City.

-I lived in Ho Chi Minh City - Vietnam, spent 7 years for bachelor in Germany, and now in Toronto - Canada.
+I lived in Ho Chi Minh City - Vietnam, spent 7 years in Germany, and now in Toronto - Canada.

 <!---
 <p align="center">